 10. Use email marketing and drip campaigns

 Last but by no means least, is email marketing.
 This is a great way to nurture your current leads, to keep them in the know and deliver them targeted listings.
 At Union Street Media, we provide our clients with a tool that enables site visitors to register for property updates they can control.
 Site visitors can save their favorite searches by town, price, style, or feature and receive a regular email of new listings that come onto the marker first.
 We then track these visitors who have arrived at our client’s site by clicking from a listing update email.
-Our data shows that these visitors who have come back to the client’s website have a repeat conversion rate of up to 15%, three times the average conversion rate of all other site visitors.
+Our data shows that these visitors who have come back to the client’s website have a repeat conversion rate of up to 15%, much higher than the average conversion rate of all other site visitors.
 If they save a search that is exclusively your listings, this helps to keep your listings at the front of their mind.
-Whether or not you use our CMS, nurturing your client list with regular opt-in email updates, is a great way of driving traffic to your listings, that is also highly qualified.
-(Related Post: Reel ’em in!
-Engaging your clients with you website’s search tools)
+Whether or not you use our real estate content management systems and/or digital marketing services for real estate, nurturing your client list with regular opt-in email updates is a great way to drive high qualified traffic to your listings.